 The 4 planets closest to the Sun are the inner or terrestrial planets.
 They are small, warm, rocky worlds, with few (or no) moons and no rings.
 They are: Mercury, Venus, Earth, and Mars.
 Venus, Earth, and Mars all have atmospheres and weather.

 The 4 outer planets are larger and cooler.
 They contain gases (plus ices).
 Together they contain 99% of the mass that orbits the Sun.
-They are often called gas giant planets.
-They are: Jupiter, Saturn, Uranus and Neptune.
-The gas giants have a lot of moons, over 200 between them!
+They are often called giant planets.
+There are gas giants: Jupiter and Saturn.
+And ice giants: Uranus and Neptune.
+The giant planets have a lot of moons, over 200 between them!
 They also all have rings, although we only see Saturn’s rings from Earth.